-Amendments made in 2019 to the RTI Act have taken away the protection of fixed tenure and high status guaranteed to the commissioners under the law, thereby adversely impacting the autonomy of information commissions.
-One of the most critical parameters for assessing the efficacy of any transparency law is the independence of the appellate mechanism it provides.
-Security of tenure and high status had been provided for commissioners under the RTI Act of 2005 to enable them to function autonomously and direct even the highest offices to comply with the provisions of the law.
+Security of tenure and high status had been provided for information commissioners under the RTI Act of 2005 to enable them to function autonomously and direct even the highest offices to comply with the provisions of the law.
 Their tenure was fixed at five years.
-The law pegged the salaries, allowances and other terms of service of the Chief and commissioners of the Central Information Commission and the chiefs of state commissions at the same level as that of the election commissioners (which equals that of a judge of the Supreme Court).

-The RTI Amendment Act which was passed by Parliament in July 2019, and the concomitant rules promulgated by the central government, have dealt a severe blow to the independence of information commissions.
-The amendments empower the central government to make rules to decide the tenure and salaries of all commissioners in the country.
+The law pegged the salaries, allowances and other terms of service of the Chief and commissioners of the Central Information Commission and the chiefs of state commissions at the same level as that of the election commissioners (which equalled that of a judge of the Supreme Court).
+Amendments made in 2019 to the RTI Act took away the protection of fixed tenure and high status guaranteed to the commissioners under the law, thereby adversely impacting the autonomy of information commissions.
+The RTI Amendment Act3, passed by Parliament in July 2019, and the concomitant rules4 promulgated by the central government, empowered the central government to make rules to decide the tenure and salaries of all commissioners in the country.

 The RTI rules, prescribed by the central government in October 2019, reduced the tenure of all information commissioners to three years.
-More significantly, Rule 22 empowers the central government to relax the provisions of the rules in respect of any class or category of persons, effectively allowing the government to fix different tenures for different commissioners.
+More significantly, Rule 22 empowered the central government to relax the provisions of the rules in respect of any class or category of persons, effectively allowing the government to fix different tenures for different commissioners.